XSockets/XSockets.NET-4.0/README.md

             this.InvokeToAll<Chat>("Hello from long-running controller", "say");
         }
     }

-##State is the key to success
-State is the most important thing in full-duplex real-time applications.
-Without state you will not know where to send messages, and you will spend a lot of more time to implement business logic in your applications

-### How to use state on the server
-All public getters and setters are accessible from the client API, so you can actually `get` and `set` the `Controller` properties from the client API's.

-Below you can see that the chat example is extended with a property for username.
-Since we can use `state` to know who the user is at all times there is no need passing the unnecessary data with every message.

-Server `Controller` with state

-    public class Chat : XSocketController
-    {
-        public string UserName {get;set;}

-        public void ChatMessage(string message)
-        {
-            this.InvokeToAll(new {UserName = this.UserName, Text = message},"chatmessage");
-        }
-    }

-Set the UserName from the client API's

-Client - JavaScript

-    conn.controller('chat').setProperty('username','Espen Knutsen');

-Client - C#

-    conn.Controller("chat").SetProperty("username","Espen Knutsen");

-So to repeat...
-Since we at all times know the username there is no need for passing it to the server when we can attach the user on the message going out.

 ##Parameters, Model binding & return values
 XSockets have had strongly typed model binding for generations, this is one of the things that makes it easy to use.
 Just declare methods on the controllers and specify the complex parameter on the methods.
 XSockets will transform the JSON sent in to the correct parameter type.